Trauma 101: Understanding Trauma, Resilience and Trauma-Informed Care

 Training is provided by support from the Penn Medicine Lancaster General Health Behavioral Health Community Impact Fund.

-Intended Audience: This training is designed to provide a foundational overview and awareness of trauma, resilience, and trauma-informed care for anyone in the community who interacts with individuals and families who may have experienced trauma, including human services professionals, educators, the faith community, employers, government agencies, and others.
+Intended Audience: This training is designed to provide a foundational overview and awareness of trauma, resilience, and trauma-informed care for anyone in the community who interacts with individuals and families who may have experienced trauma, including human services professionals, educators, the faith community, law enforcement and criminal justice professionals, healthcare and behavioral health providers, employers, government agencies, and others.

 1) Why learn about trauma